0LNetworkCommunity/libra-framework/framework/libra-framework/doc_template/overview.md

-# Aptos Framework
+# Diem Framework

-This is the reference documentation of the Aptos framework.
+This is the reference documentation of the Diem framework.

 ## Index